One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 Where You Can Wait For Your Train

-Red Cap service is available at some stations to help passengers who need assistance to or from their train.
+Red Cap or other assistance services are available at many stations to help passengers who need assistance to or from their train.
+These services could include a wheeled chair or a cart.

 Verification & Checking Your Bags